zowe/docs-site/docs/extend/extend-cli/cli-extending-a-plugin.md

 ## Overview

-This tutorial demonstrates how to extend the plug-in that is bundled with this sample.
+This tutorial uses the Typicode REST API as a guide for how to build a Zowe CLI plug-in that interacts with REST APIs on the mainframe.

-Specifically, the tutorial shows data from [this URI](https://jsonplaceholder.typicode.com/todos) by [Typicode](https://jsonplaceholder.typicode.com/).
-Typicode serves sample REST JSON data for testing purposes.
-To do this, use the `@zowe/imperative` infrastructure to surface REST API data on our Zowe&trade; CLI plug-in. **[What is "this" in "To do this ..."?
-Can we use another verb other than "surface"?]**

 At the end of this tutorial, you are able to use the following new command from the Zowe CLI interface: